| The following is the complete

 sure.
 You can believe what you want, even suggest it as a course of

+action, but you have no proof.
 Another problem with FML data is we are subject

 to a constant bombardment of symptoms, treatments, theories, etc.